SharePoint/sp-dev-docs/docs/transform/modernize-guidance.md

 ---
 title: SharePoint modernization guidance
-description: Modernization offerings that IT Teams and partners can use with their customers ms.date: 01/27/2021 ms.prod: sharepoint
+description: Modernization offerings that IT Teams can use with their customers ms.date: 01/27/2021 ms.prod: sharepoint
 localization_priority: Priority